Tyler-R-Kendrick/application-insights-aspnet-sample-opentelemetry/README.md

 Metrics with
 ![Grafane/Prometheus Metrics](./media/grafana-metrics.png)

-# Tutorial: Send data to Azure Monitor Logs with Logs ingestion API (Azure portal)
-The [Logs Ingestion API](logs-ingestion-api-overview.md) in Azure Monitor allows you to send external data to a Log Analytics workspace with a REST API.
-This tutorial uses the Azure portal to walk through configuration of a new table and a sample application to send log data to Azure Monitor.
-The sample application collects entries from a text file and either converts the plain log to JSON format generating a resulting .json file, or sends the content to the data collection endpoint.

-> [!NOTE]
-> This tutorial uses the Azure portal to configure the components to support the Logs ingestion API.
-See [Tutorial: Send data to Azure Monitor using Logs ingestion API (Resource Manager templates)](tutorial-logs-ingestion-api.md) for a similar tutorial that uses Azure Resource Manager templates to configure these components and that has sample code for client libraries for [.NET](/dotnet/api/overview/azure/Monitor.Ingestion-readme), [Go](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/monitor/azingest), [Java](/java/api/overview/azure/monitor-ingestion-readme), [JavaScript](/javascript/api/overview/azure/monitor-ingestion-readme), and [Python](/python/api/overview/azure/monitor-ingestion-readme).

 ## Using the Log Ingestion API

 The steps required to configure the Logs ingestion API are as follows: